Medical Doctor trained in an EU or EEA Member State

 Append copies of the following documents to your application:

-- Passport or ID card (i.e. document verifying your identity and nationality)
+- Passport or ID card (i.e. document verifying your identity and nationality).
+Please read the instructions on our website if you do not have a Finnish personal identity number.

 - Your degree certificate